OlivierGaland/bitcoin-puzzle-worker/README.md

+# Important notice
+This software is still under developpement and not yet fully functionnal, it should be usable in the comings weeks.
+Please come back to see when I will deploy it to users.

 # bitcoin-puzzle-worker
 Client side of bitcoin puzzle challenge :
 This software will allow you to participate in Bitcoin Puzzle Challenge by scanning random ranges and sending results to the pool server, once a challenge is completed the reward will be shared regarding the ranges count of all participants and distributed.